btqdesign/intellego/wp-content/plugins/threewp-broadcast/readme.txt

 = WooCommerce =

-Broadcast is capable of handling WooCommerce products.
+Broadcast is capable of handling simple WooCommerce products.

 1. In the Broadcast custom post type settings: Add "product"
 2. When broadcasting, select custom fields and taxonomies.